 You can share your data between iOS and Android devices.

-Only use Simple if you are willing to switch to a new bank.
+Only use Simple Finance if you are willing to switch to a new checking account.
 The budgeting app is actually a completely new bank that acts as your checking account.

 As you go through the month, you can check in with the app to see how much spending money you have available.
 It will let you know if you are getting close to your limit.
 You’ll also be able to track your spending with the app.